A comfort zone for women artists in Uganda

 Fari Sow: I’m sure I’ll see it someday.
 You were part of the Atwork workshop in Kampala in 2015, what do you recall from your experience?
 Is there something that you learned from that workshop that you still carry with you today?

-Martha Kazungu: That workshop was very, very meaningful because I was a student at Makerere, and with this workshop, I got a chance to meet someone like Simon Njami for the first time, but also have a moment for reflection and basically thinking because, when you’re in school, you’re supposed to be doing these things, but I didn’t get that chance, really before then.
-And Atwork for me was very interesting and particularly the theme of the workshop, “Should I take off my shoes?” was very poetic, but when we tried to understand the meaning of the whole theme, for us shoes were considered a comfort zone and taking them off was considered attempting to risk, attempting to get out of your comfort zone.
+Martha Kazungu: That workshop was very, very meaningful because I was a student at Makerere University, and with this workshop, I got a chance to meet someone like Simon Njami for the first time, but also have a moment for reflection and critical thinking.
+AtWork for me was very interesting and particularly the theme of the workshop, “Should I take off my shoes?” was very poetic, but when we tried to understand the meaning of the whole theme, for us shoes were considered a comfort zone and taking them off was considered attempting to risk, attempting to get out of your comfort zone.

 And it was in this workshop that I actually considered approaching my position towards the place of a woman in this country because I’m born from a family of four and I have three brothers and at a very young age, I experienced this gender-related imbalance.
-But I could not coin it, get the vocabulary, or language to understand what was going on.
-But as an adult, as a young woman growing up when I came to university, I realized, Oh, it’s not just me that faces that, it’s all around the place and people are experiencing it in different ways, you know?
-But it was in Atwork that I got this vision to actually get out of my comfort zone, to approach it and try to speak about it.
+As a child, I could not coin it, get the vocabulary, or language to understand what was going on.
+But as an adult, I realized, Oh, it’s not just me that faces that, it’s all around the place and people are experiencing it in different ways.
+It was in Atwork that I got this vision to actually get out of my comfort zone, to approach it and try to speak about it.

 Fari Sow: It is the right place to get out of your comfort zone.
 And your notebook, it’s part of the collection now.
 You titled it “Exaggerated memories” and you explored themes of identity and finding your place in a patriarchal society that is not built around you as a woman.
 Does it still resonate with you today, and how?